 If you want to discover an unusual spiritual shelter far from the rush of the city, forget about the seven hills of Rome for now and go even higher.
 Hiking up the steep roads of the Gianicolo, you will stumble upon Donato Bramante’s “little temple,” nestled into the courtyard of the larger San Pietro in Montorio church.
 Perfectly proportioned, the delicate “Tempietto” was built in 1502 as a commemorative tomb and is a treasure of High Renaissance art.
+The building is actually in the courtyard of the adjacent Spanish Academy.

 This Renaissance temple brings ancient Rome to life with its pure, modest beauty.
 According to legend, the walls of the almost pocket sized church mark the place where St.Peter the apostle was crucified upside down.
 It’s doll-like size makes it impossible to get lost in the stomach of this church, unlike the grand St.Peter’s Basilica which was also named after the apostle.